What can I use a balance transfer for?

 Can balance transfers be used to pay other Chase credit cards or loans?

-No, balance transfers may not be used to pay other credit cards or loans issued by Chase Bank USA, N.A., or any of our affiliates.
+No, balance transfers may not be used to pay other credit cards or loans issued by JPMorgan Chase Bank, N.A., or any of our affiliates.

 When will the balance transfer post to my account?